With just over a week to go until 2021 draws to a close, it’s time for all of us to wrap up another year of points-collecting endeavours.

 The end of the year is often treated as a reset date for many types of annual limits within loyalty programs, such as for transferring or purchasing points.

 Most notably, Marriott Bonvoy allows members to send up to 100,000 Bonvoy points per calendar year to another member’s account, and to receive up to 500,000 Bonvoy points per calendar year from other members.

-For those of you playing in two-player mode or more, then, you should definitely make sure you’ve maximized this transfer capacity for 2020 and pooled your Bonvoy points into a single household member’s account to as great an extent as possible.
+For those of you playing in two-player mode or more, you should definitely make sure you’ve maximized this transfer capacity for 2021 and pooled your Bonvoy points into a single household member’s account to as great an extent as possible.

 In the same vein, if you’re in the habit of accelerating your earning power by purchasing miles when it makes sense, then you’ll know that the loyalty programs usually have a capped amount on how many miles you can purchase per year.

-3. Use Up Your Year-End Credits and Offers
+4. Use Up Year-End Credits and Offers

-Similar to the above, many types of credits and certificates expire at the end of the year, and you’ll just want to quickly check that you’ve taken care of these before 2020 rolls around.
+Similar to the above, many types of credits and certificates expire at the end of the year, and you’ll just want to quickly check that you’ve taken care of these before 2022 rolls around.